webauthz/handbook/README.md

 * `client_id` is a unique client identifier assigned to this client
 * `client_token` is a bearer token that authorizes the client to use the authorization server APIs
+* `client_token_max_seconds` indicates the length of time the `client_token`
+  is valid

+Clients SHOULD store the registration date and `client_token_max_seconds` value, or immediately compute and store the client token expiration date.
+Clients SHOULD use the [Exchange](#exchange) API to refresh the client token *before* it expires to avoid having to register as a new client or require human intervention to extend or replace its client token.

 ## Registration update